Katawa Shoujo: Act 1

-Emi’s Route
+Emi's Route

-In this route, Hisao is advised to get exercise to help with his condition, and becomes Emi’s running partner on the school track in the mornings.
-Emi also sets a strict exercise and dietary plan for Hisao with the help of her friend, the school nurse.
-This results in Hisao becoming fast friends with her and Rin, and the three frequently eat lunch together on the roof of the school.
-After such events as the trio attending Emi’s track meet and having a picnic together that gets rained out, Emi comes down with a cold from running in the rain.
-Hisao tends to her, where she falls asleep next to him and has a nightmare.
+Hisao becomes Emi's running partner on the school track in order to help manage his health.
+Hisao becomes fast friends with her and Rin, and the three frequently eat lunch together on the roof of the school.
+After Emi comes down with a cold from running in the rain, Hisao tends to her.
 The next day, Emi confesses her feelings for Hisao and they kiss.

-Though their new relationship begins smoothly, and Hisao begins to improve his life by deciding to do a career in science with Mutou’s guidance, Emi suffers a setback when, due to her constant running, her legs receive rashes that become infected, forcing her to go without legs and use a wheelchair for several weeks.
-While consoling her, Hisao consummates his relationship with Emi.
-Soon afterwards, they began making sex a regular routine in their relationship, but their relationship is abruptly put on pause when Emi decides to take a break so they may focus on exams.
+Though their relationship begins smoothly, Emi's legs receive rashes that become infected after excessive running, forcing her to use a wheelchair for several weeks.
+Hisao and Emi began regularly having sex, but their relationship is abruptly paused when Emi decides to take a break to focus on exams.

-Over time after Emi recovers, Hisao realizes that their relationship is only physically intimate rather than emotionally so, and becomes progressively frustrated when Emi refuses to touch on certain moments in her life despite showing obvious signs of grief and depression that concern Hisao.
-Eventually, Emi tells Hisao outright that their relationship won’t go any deeper.
-Although soured on the relationship, Hisao remains optimistic after Emi invites him to have lunch with her and her mother, Meiko.
-However, the lunch ends abruptly when Hisao presses further about Emi’s past, and Emi demands that he leave.
+After Emi recovers, Hisao realizes that their relationship is only physically intimate rather than emotionally so, and becomes frustrated when Emi refuses to open up about her life.
+Hisao remains optimistic about their relationship after Emi invites him to have lunch with her and her mother.
+However, the lunch ends abruptly when Hisao presses further about Emi's past, and Emi demands that he leave.

-Emi’s Route has two different endings from this point.
-In the bad ending, upon avoiding advice from Misha, Hisao tries to apologize to Emi, but she breaks up with him, and they never talk again.
-In the good ending, after either accepting the advice from Misha or other advice from Meiko, the nurse, and Rin, Hisao not only apologizes but professes his love for Emi, asserting that he wants to help her like she helped him.
-Emi, deciding to give Hisao a chance, takes him to her father’s grave and admits she never got over him dying in the same car accident that took her legs, no longer getting close to other people for fear of the same result, but realizes that she can finally open up to Hisao.
-Upon returning home, they make love and, after sleeping together for the first time, express a desire to move forward with their lives together.
+In the bad ending for Emi's route, Hisao tries to apologize to her, but she breaks up with him, and they never talk again.
+In the good ending, Hisao not only apologizes but professes his love for Emi, asserting that he wants to help her like she helped him.
+Emi takes Hisao to her father's grave and admits she never got over his death in the car accident that took her legs, avoiding getting close to other people.
+Upon returning home, Hisao and Emi have sex and decide to continue their relationship.